Xuxa: Fortune and investments

-On her 33rd birthday she won a Ferrari F355 from her manager Marlene Matos.
+On her 33rd birthday she received a Ferrari F355 from her manager Marlene Matos.
 In 1996 they realized the tour Tô de Bem com a Vida, with more than 45 concerts and a cache of $350,000.
-In that same year the international press announced that Xuxa is concerned about having little private life.
-In October, she announced that she would soon leave her career to try to be a mother through artificial insemination, which did not happen because Xuxa had to meet contractual deadlines, which did not prevent the artist from again slowing down the work pace.
-In November its patrimony was estimated at $300 million.
-Also in 1996 she founded Lar's Empreendimentos, responsible for real estate investments and the creation of the O Mundo da Xuxa park in 2003.
+In that same year the international press announced that Xuxa was concerned about having no private life.
+In October, she announced that she would soon leave her career to try to be a mother through artificial insemination, but that did not happen because Xuxa had to keep working in order to meet contractual deadlines.
+In November her fortune was estimated at $300 million.
+In 1996 she founded Lar's Empreendimentos, an entity responsible for real estate investments and the creation of the O Mundo da Xuxa park in 2003.

 In 2000 she acquired a million-dollar home in Celebration, Florida, near Walt Disney World.
-In 2005, an 11-year-old girl, daughter of friends of Xuxa, passed away in the parks of Disney while she was lodged in the house of Xuxa.
+In 2005, an 11-year-old girl, the daughter of a friend of Xuxa, died at Disneyland while she was lodging in Xuxa's house.